Sex in advertising: Prevalence

+Legal status

+In Norway, there is a ban on so-called "gender discriminatory" advertising, which according to the law includes "exploitation of either gender's body, and offensive or derogatory image".
+There are numerous cases that have resulted in punishment.

 Criticism

 Stereotypes

 The use of sex in advertising has been criticized for its tendency to reinforce sexist stereotypes.
 Since the late 1970s, many researchers have determined that advertisements depict women as having less social power than men, but the ways in which women are displayed as less powerful than men have evolved over time.
 In modern times, advertisements have displayed women's expanding roles in the professional realm and importance in business backgrounds.
 However, as this change occurred there has been a substantial increase in the number of images that showcase women as less sexually powerful than men and as objects of men's desire.
 The 2011 documentary film Miss Representation by Jennifer Siebel Newsom explores how the depiction of women in mainstream media contributes to the under-representation of women in leadership roles and other positions of influence.

 Objectification

 Furthermore, sex in advertising has been criticized for its emphasis on the importance of physical attractiveness and role as a mate.
 This emphasis has led men and women to value intelligence and general skills less.
 The rise in awareness of sexism portrayed in these types of adverts has led to stricter advertising policies.
 One group that enforces these rules is the Advertising Women of New York association.
 Adverts using highly sexual images containing nudity and unrealistic physiques can lead to self-objectification.
 In turn, this can lead to shame, disgust, appearance anxiety, eating disorders and depression.
 The increase in self-objectification caused by the use of sex in advertising has been found in women and men.
 The latter is not surprising with the increased sexual portrayal of men in advertising.